YuChuang1205/VIS-LWIR-patch-dataset/README.md

 ### Other supplements
-To view the experimental benchmark based on this data set, please view our paper "Feature Interaction Learning Network for Cross-Spectral Image Patch Matching" [[link](https://ieeexplore.ieee.org/document/10251126)] published on TIP.
+To view the experimental benchmark based on this data set, please view our paper "Feature Interaction Learning Network for Cross-Spectral Image Patch Matching" [[link](https://ieeexplore.ieee.org/document/10251126)] published on *IEEE Transactions on Image Processing*.
 It is worth noting that the epochs of all methods in this experimental benchmark are set to 40.